National Science Week

-National Science Week (21 September - 2 October) is an annual national festival organised by the Research Council of Norway.
+National Science Week (27th to 30th of September) is an annual national festival organised by the Research Council of Norway.
 In Bergen, the National Science Week are put on through a collaboration between the key research and educational institutions in the city, with UiB being the largest contributor.
 The National Science Week festival is an excellent opportunity to disseminate research to the public at large, and promote UiB research locally, regionally and nationally.

 The objectives for the festival are to: